wholder/LaserCut/README.md

 - Select a shape and select **Edit->Duplicate Selected** (or press the **CMD-D** shortcut key) to create a duplicate shape you can then reposition.
 ## Credit
 LaserCut uses the following Java code to perform some of its functions:
-- [LibLaserCut](https://github.com/t-oster/LibLaserCut) (used to drive Zing Laser)
+- [LibLaserCut](https://github.com/t-oster/LibLaserCut) (used to control the Zing Laser)
-- [Java Simple Serial Connector 2.8.0](https://github.com/scream3r/java-simple-serial-connector) "JSSC" (used to commuicate with GRBL-based laser cutters)
+- [Java Simple Serial Connector 2.8.0](https://github.com/scream3r/java-simple-serial-connector) "JSSC" (used to communicate with GRBL-based laser cutters)
 - [Apache PDFBox® 2.0.7](https://pdfbox.apache.org) (used by the "Export PDF" feature)
 - [Apache commons-logging 1.2](https://commons.apache.org/proper/commons-logging/) (needed by Apache PDFBox 2.0.7)
+- [IntelliJ IDEA from JetBrains](https://www.jetbrains.com/idea/) (my favorite development environment for Java coding.
+Thanks JetBrains!)